 Since the death of Thomas Plume his library has become a repository of books thought appropriate to be housed in his library.
 These are substantially books from the Maldon Mechanics’ Institute that passed to the Plume Library in the late nineteenth century, at a time when such institutes were overtaken by the public library service and adult education that led to the disbandment of the Maldon institution among many others.
 Other repositories include those of Dr J.H.
 Salter DL JP of Tolleshunt D’Arcy, Mr R.E.
 Thomas of Beeleigh Abbey, and former Plume Librarians Revd Edward Russell Horwood, Vicar of All Saints’ Maldon, and Dr William Petchey.
 The Heraldry Collection has now been transferred to The Essex Society for Archaeology and History, housed at The Albert Sloman Library at the University of Essex.

 With Thomas Plume’s bequest, his library in Maldon acquired a substantial archive in manuscript form.
-These are largely in the hand of Dr Plume himself and include his sermon notes and notebooks such as his personal accounts from his undergraduate days at Cambridge.
+One quarter of these are in the hand of Dr Plume himself and include his sermon notes and notebooks such as his personal accounts from his undergraduate days at Cambridge.

 Since the death of Plume his library has accumulated an archive that documents its history since his death.
 These are represented by such archives as visitors’ books, minute books and records of the Plume charitable trust.